hexencoded/thorcms/README.md

 ## Getting started

-1. Run the `php artisan admin:setup` command
+1. Run the `php artisan thor:setup` command
 2. Go to the `/admin` URL and login with `admin` / `admin`